Parveshdhull/Desktop-JioFi-Battery-Notifier/README.md

 # JioFi Battery Notifier

 This is a simple python script which checks JioFi battery every 2 Minutes and notifies if level is lower than desired value.
+You can also run script jiofi_once.py for check battery level once.
 This Script works on both Linux and Windows.
 If you want you can also include max desired level in script for notify on battery full.

 ## Python Version: